Clifford-arch/backend-galaxy/README.md

 # Backend Lab

-A growing collection of backend implementations built using different technologies, architectures, and databases.
+A growing collection of backend implementations built using different technologies, architectures.
 Created to explore, learn, and master server-side development from the ground up.

 ---